We use UPS & Fedex for fast and reliable shipping.

 Under the effects of gravity and surface tension, the iron-rich phase easily floats to the surface layer of the glaze.
 As the process continues, more and more iron-rich phases float on the glaze surface and can move freely on the liquid surface.
 They randomly encounter each other, gather in small groups, and finally merge into different-sized clusters.

 As the clusters become larger, there are more and more small droplets of liquid phase.
-After cooling, when the environmental conditions are suitable for the hematite crystal precipitation in the clusters, a Jian bowl with an oil droplet pattern is formed.
+After cooling, when the environmental conditions are suitable for the hematite crystal precipitation in the clusters, a Tenmoku bowl with an oil droplet pattern is formed.

 If the kiln temperature is too high, the patterns will precipitate too many and too densely, covering the base color of the glaze with brown color, while the base color of the glaze remains black.